-The chain brake will operate only if the hand quard has not been modified in any way.
+The chain brake will operate only if the hand guard has not been modified in any way.

-14.3 Checking Operation of the Chain Brake
+16.3 Checking Operation of the Chain Brake

-Before starting work: Run engine at idle speed, engage the chain brake (push hand guard towards bar nose) and open the throttle wide for no more than 3 seconds - the chain must not rotate.
-The hand guard must be free from dirt and move freely.
+Before starting work: Run engine at idle speed, engage the chain brake (push hand guard towards bar nose) and open the throttle wide for (no more than 3 seconds) - the chain must not rotate.
+The hand guard must be free of dirt and easily moveable.

-14.4 Chain Brake Maintenance
+16.4 Chain Brake Maintenance

-The chain brake is subject to normal wear.
+The chain brake is subject to (normal wear).
 It is necessary to have it serviced and maintained regularly by trained personnel.
-STIHL recommends that you have servicing and repair work carried out exclusively by an authorized STIHL servicing dealer.
+STIHL recommends that maintenance and repair work be carried out only by authorised STIHL dealers.
+The following intervals must be complied with:

-Maintain the following servicing intervals:
+Full-time use:

-Full-time usage: every 3 months
+quarterly

-Part-time usage: every 6 months
+Part-time use: occasional use:

-Occasional usage: every 12 months
+every six months annually

-15 Winter Operation
+17 Winter Operation